Have you been injured in an accident?

 When you or a loved one suffers a serious injury caused by a car accident, the aftermath can be life-changing and overwhelming.
 You may face a lengthy recovery, daily pain, suffering, a complex insurance claim, and an inability to work or care for your family members, among other unexpected challenges.

-Should I hire a lawyer for a car accident?
+Should I hire a car accident lawyer?

-If you have been injured due to a car accident, it is crucial that you speak to a lawyer.
+If you have been injured due to a car accident, it is crucial that you speak to a car accident lawyer.
 A car accident lawyer can assess your case and let you know if you can receive compensation for your pain and suffering.
 It is important to note that there are limitation periods for claiming both ‘Accident Benefits’ and submitting a claim with the Courts.

 Minor car accidents with no injuries usually do not require the help of a lawyer.
 But if you have been injured, even in a minor car accident, then you should not delay.
 You cannot take the chance that your ‘minor injuries’ aren’t, in fact, more severe than you think and could lead to life-changing long-term consequences.
-Contact a personal injury lawyer as soon as possible following an accident.
+Contact a car accident injury lawyer as soon as possible following an accident.

 When should you call a lawyer after a car accident?